DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

 Removing a Block from a Design
 ---------------------------------

-If a `block_` has been added to a `design_` erroneously, or is no longer required within the current Design it can be removed as follows:
+If a `block_` has been added to a `design_` erroneously, or is no longer required within the current Design it can be removed in one of two ways:

+#. *By dragging it to the Garbage Can:*

     #.
 Select the Block to be removed by hovering over it and clicking the left mouse button.
 Upon selection a 'garbage can' icon is displayed at the bottom of the Layout Panel.
     #.
 While holding down the left mouse button drag the Block over the garbage can icon.
 The icon is highlighted.
     #.
 Release the left mouse button.

+#. *Hitting the Delete or Backspace Key:*

+    #.
+Select the Block to be removed by hovering over it and clicking the left mouse button.
+The selected Block is highlighted.
+    #.
+Hit the 'Delete' key or backspace key on your keyboard.

+Upon removing a Block from your Design all `source_port_` and `sink_port_` connectors associated with it are automatically removed.

 Working with the Block Palette
 ------------------------------